Easter in Paris 2026 – A Celebration Of Springtime & Food

 American Church in Paris

-Shops, museums and restaurants will be open.
-Good Friday is not an official holiday in France, but the train stations will be packed as Parisiens's plan for a four-day Easter weekend getaway.
+Shops, museums and restaurants are open.
+Good Friday is not an official holiday in France, but train stations become busy as many Parisians leave the city for a four-day Easter weekend break.